-In other words, your connection with career services isn’t a one and done situation.
+In other words, as a college grad, your connection with career services isn’t a one and done situation.
 “You’re not alone,” says Nunez.
 “We’re here to help you every step of the way.
 You don’t need to do this by yourself.”

 2) Think about what you want to do…but don’t pigeonhole yourself.